-Main Languages: Malagasy (official), French (official)
+Main languages: Malagasy (official), French (official).

-Main religions: indigenous beliefs (52%), Christianity (Roman Catholic and Protestant) (41%), Islam (7%), (CIA World Factbook 2007)
+Main religions: indigenous beliefs (52 per cent), Christianity (Roman Catholic and Protestant) (41 per cent), Islam (7 per cent) (1993 census).

-Despite a single national language, strong traditions of self-organization and indigenous forms of conflict resolution exist, and there have long been tensions between the two largest groups of Malagasy: Merina and Côtier.
+Despite a single national language, strong traditions of self-organization and indigenous forms of conflict resolution exist, and there have long been tensions between the two largest groups of Malagasy: Merina and Côtier

 Census data divide the population into eighteen official ethnic groups.
 The largest, with about a quarter of the population, is Merina, descendants of people of somewhat more marked Indonesian origins, who have traditionally lived in Madagascar’s highlands.
-Groups on the periphery of the Merina, and in some cases dominated by them, are commonly termed Côtier people, as some of them inhabited coastal zones.
+Groups on the periphery of the Merina, and in some cases dominated by them, are commonly termed Côtier peoples, as some of them inhabited coastal zones.
 African origins are rather more marked among them.
 The distinction between Merina and Côtier coincides to some extent with urban-rural distinctions, as Merina are disproportionately urbanized.

 Most groups, including Merina, were stratified by castes.
 Descendants of slaves are usually distinguished from ‘freemen and women’, who may be further divided (as with Merina) between descendants of nobles and commoners.
 These patterns have interacted with schooling and other stratifying institutions in complex ways.
 However, the distinction between slave and non-slave has carried over into socio-economic status today.
 Declining purchasing power and joblessness are reviving ethnic animosities, but more so animosity towards those identifiable as ‘strangers’.

-Muslim people of the Comoros Islands were once the second largest non-Malagsy minority.
+Muslim people of the Comoros Islands were once the second largest non-Malagasy minority.
 After the majority returned to Comoros Islands in the 1970s, there remained some 20,000 who had opted for Madagascar citizenship, mostly living in the capital city.

-President Ravalomanana embraced market reforms, which led to an increase in foreign aid and a cancellation of the country’s debt, but also to increased prices for food staples.
-Despite President Ravalomanana’s stated intent to tackle corruption, Transparency International still ranks Madagascar as 84th among 163 countries in its 2006 Corruption Perceptions Index.
-The President controls state-run media and owns various other significant media outlets, although there are also many that operate independently.
+Ravalomanana embraced market reforms, which led to an increase in foreign aid and a cancellation of the country’s debt, but also to increased prices for food staples.
+Despite Ravalomanana’s stated intent to tackle the issue, corruption persisted.
+A thwarted coup attempt by a renegade general in November 2006 received the backing of several presidential contenders.
+Nevertheless, Ravalomanana won re-election in December 2006.